 Rear-Admiral Grant married in 1914 May Annette, daughter of Mr. E. Allen.

 The funeral service will be held at St. Mark's, North Audley-street, at 2.45 on Wednesday.

-I have so far seen only four images of Captain Noel Grant, the image which appears at the top of site page 59, an image on this page and the two images on this page.
+I have so far seen only four images of Captain Noel Grant, the image which appears at the top of site page 59, the two images on this page, & an image from a long gone website (I seem not to have saved a copy, alas).
 The label at left is, I understand, one of a set of 144 different 'Cinderella' labels issued in London in 1915 for the Lord Roberts Memorial Fund ~ to benefit 'Disabled Soldiers and Sailors'.

 This particular label was for sale on eBay in September 2005 by vendor kiwisteve of New Zealand.
 The labels were, we are informed, printed by Fawcett & Co., 125 The Strand, London and featured allied war leaders, premiers and prime ministers, statesmen, soldiers, sailors and airmen, nurses, doctors, members of royal families.

 All featured were British and Colonial or European Allies but no Americans were included since the set was issued before the entry of the U.S.A. into WW1.
 An album was issued for the labels.

 An eBay item in September 2006 listed a 48 page paperback, entitled 'British Heroes of the War' - date of publication not stated but early surely in the course of WW1.
 One of a series.
 This was No. 4.
 And included amongst the heroes covered is Captain Noel Grant of the Carmania.